vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 For a full list of Vega Wallet commands, see [CLI Commands](./command-list.md).
 :::

-## 1. Install and run latest Vega Wallet version

 **Important:** You will need to use Vega Wallet version 0.9.2 or above to connect to Vega Mainnet.
 We recommend always using the latest released version of Vega Wallet.

+These instructions cover version 0.11.
+You can refer to [documentation for 0.10.0 or earlier](docs/tools/vega-wallet/cli-wallet/past-versions/create-wallet-0.10) if you need it.

 These instructions are written to be used in command line.
 Below, in the snippets, you'll see commands in `highlighted text`.
 Copy those instructions and paste them into your command line interface.

+## 1. Install and run latest Vega Wallet version (0.11)

 ### Download file